ChadOhman/opensafetymap/docs/setup.md

 # 🚀 Project Setup Guide

-This guide explains how to get OpenSafetyMap running locally in just a few steps.
+This guide explains how to get the Edmonton Accident & Near Miss Reporting Platform running locally in just a few steps.

 ---